wangxiaosong96/MDAGCN/README.md

 In addition, the code for these comparison experiments is executable, ensuring the transparency of the experiments.

-## Requirements

-· MDAGCN is implemented to work under Python 3.7.0
-· torch==1.7.1
-· numpy==1.19.2
-· scipy==1.5.4
-· cython==0.29.2
-· pandas==1.1.5

 ## Contact

-Please feel free to contact us if you need any help: xiaosongwang@ahau.edu.cn
+Please feel free to contact us if you need any help: xiaosongwang@stu.ahau.edu.cn